cpg-portswigger/grad-boot-camp-crab/README.md

 - **How to write User Stories**
   Learn the process of creating user stories for agile development.
 [Presentation](https://docs.google.com/presentation/d/1L0e77gvSEB3F8lM1a-xBEuwfvHiaTckuZw_ngmFGMsk/edit?pli=1#slide=id.gf2cf3d5733_0_0)

-- **Introduction to Scoping (Presentation)**
-  Understand the importance of scoping in project management.

 - **Scope and Write User Stories on adding persistence layer to app, and scanning with Zap**
   Plan and document user stories for enhancing the app's persistence layer and using Zap for security scans.
 [OWASP Zap tool](https://formulae.brew.sh/cask/owasp-zap).